 Some studies now showed that there are no differences in maternal and neonatal complications when pregnancy occurred less than 1 year after a sleeve gastrectomy.
 But obviously the time frame to achieve significant total body weight loss is much shortened.

-After multiple pregnancies weight regain often happen as well as reflux or hiatus hernia.
+After multiple pregnancies weight regain often happen as well as the risk for reflux or hiatus hernia.

 - Revision surgery is becoming more common for the younger female patients for weight regain and reflux years after initial sleeve gastrectomy.